 It’s cookout season, and if you’re a frequent party host — or the one that everyone always taps to contribute a super tasty covered dish — then you know the pressure to come up with dishes that burnish your rep while not falling down exhausted at the end of it all.

 This is one of those recipes.
-It’s an oldie but a goodie from my mom, who hosted most of our family gatherings year-round and always put out an amazing spread.
+It’s an oldie but a goodie from my mom, who hosted most of our family gatherings year-round and always put out a fantastic spread.

 So delicious, in fact, that we had cousins who would show up announcing that they hadn’t eaten all day, and then retreated to my parents’ bedroom after the meal to take a nap (note that no one else napped, not even the kids).
 Lol.
 Everyone has that one corkscrew branch of the family tree, right?